ubccr/akrr/docs/notes/docker_namd_notes.md

+## Notes on getting namd to work on Docker containers

 - Goal: get namd working with the inputs from akrr/akrr/appker_repo/inputs/namd/apoa1_nve/
 	- Strategy: Simakov said something about using -v to link up the volumes and then -w to change the working directory of the docker image so tha it uses those inputs, about to try that
 	- btw, the line using to run it is